wjgan7/wjgan7.github.io/posts/sheep.md

 ## Conclusion

-In the experiment above, the ideal strategy for team 1 and team 2 was to select answers 1 and 2 30% of the time and answer 3 slightly more often at 40% of the time.
-So the game theory optimal strategy is to do random with higher weight for obscure answers.
-In a real game though, I still like uniformly at random, since you can be wrong about what's obscure and also teams will be in general be over-biased towards obscure answers, so we should exploit that.
-Don't be a sheep!
+In the experiment above, the ideal strategy for was to select answers 1 and 2 30% of the time and answer 3 40% of the time.
+So applied to a larger game, the game theory optimal strategy is to do random, but with higher weight for obscure answers.

+In practice though, I still like uniformly at random, since you can be wrong about what's obscure and also teams will be in general be over-biased towards obscure answers.